andyMonterrubio/angular_app/README.md

 # MyAngularApp

-This MyAngularApp is a small application that includes some exercises to know Angular's basis.
+MyAngularApp is a small application that includes some exercises to know Angular's basis.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.